genelet/godbi/README.md

 #### 2.1.1) Create an instance

-Create a new one like:
+Create a new instance:
 ```
-crud := &godbi.Crud{Db:db_handle, CurrentTable:"mytable", CurrentKey:"mykey"}
+crud := &godbi.Crud{DBI:dbi_created, CurrentTable:"mytable", CurrentKey:"mykey"}
 ```

 #### 2.1.2) Example

-This example creates a new table and _create_s 3 rows using _url.Values_ data.
-Then it _update_s one row, _reads one_ row and _reads all_ rows.
+This example creates a new table and _creates_ 3 rows using _url.Values_ data.
+Then it _updates_ one row, _reads one_ row and _reads all_ rows.
 ```
 package main